FAQs

 What kinds of concerns do you help with?

-What is mindfulness based psychotherapy?
+What is mindfulness-based psychotherapy?

 Do I have to stop my thoughts or be “good” at meditation for this to work?

-You do not need to be good at meditation for this to help; your willingness to explore with curiosity is enough.
+You do not need to be good at meditation for this to help.
+Your willingness to explore with curiosity is enough.

 What happens in the first session?

 The first session is mostly about getting to know you.
 I will ask about what brings you in, your history, what has and has not helped before, and what you hope will feel different.
 Together we set initial goals and I will share how I think we might work with what you are facing.
-There is always room for questions and for you to decide if it feels like a good fit.
+There is always room for questions and for you to decide whether it feels like a good fit.

 How long are sessions and how often do we meet?